 With configurable events it is possible to react on changing positions without polling.

-The Linear Poti Bricklet 2.0 has a 7 pole Bricklet connector and is connected to a Brick with a 7p-10p Bricklet cable.
+The Rotary Poti Bricklet 2.0 has a 7 pole Bricklet connector and is connected to a Brick with a 7p-10p Bricklet cable.

-Connect the Linear Poti Bricklet 2.0 to a Brick with a Bricklet Cable.
+Connect the Rotary Poti Bricklet 2.0 to a Brick with a Bricklet Cable.

-Move the potentiometer.
-You should be able to create a similar graph by moving the potentiometer from bottom to top and back to bottom.
+Turn the potentiometer.
+You should be able to create a similar graph by turning the potentiometer from left left to right and back to left.

 After this test you can go on with writing your own application.
-See the Programming Interface section for the API of the Linear Poti Bricklet 2.0 and examples in different programming languages.
+See the Programming Interface section for the API of the Rotary Poti Bricklet 2.0 and examples in different programming languages.

-A laser-cut case for the Linear Poti Bricklet 2.0 is available.
+A laser-cut case for the Rotary Poti Bricklet 2.0 is available.

 The assembly is easiest if you follow the following steps:

-Below you can see an exploded assembly drawing of the Linear Poti Bricklet 2.0 case:
+Below you can see an exploded assembly drawing of the Rotary Poti Bricklet 2.0 case:

 Hint: There is a protective film on both sides of the plates, you have to remove it before assembly.